Extracorporeal Shock Wave Therapy - Pittsburgh

 WHY DOESN’T MY ORTHOPEDIC SURGEON OR PODIATRIST DO THIS PROCEDURE?

-The physicians certified by Excellence Shock Wave Therapy in ESWT are truly state-of-the-art practitioners, and they are also dedicated to reducing the need for surgery.
+The physicians certified by in ESWT are truly state-of-the-art practitioners, and they are also dedicated to reducing the need for surgery.
 There are some surgically oriented practices that do not look to offer non-surgical treatments.
 You may find many physicians are not even familiar with this treatment.
 We encourage you to share this information with your physician and have him or her contact us for physician-oriented information.

 Does it work?
 How successful is it?